Date started: August 2020

 As mentioned above, Alabama is looking to create 500,000 skilled workers — that’s a big number!
 But workforce development teams in the Yellowhammer State aren’t sitting back and hoping for the best.
 Alabama has strong statewide workforce initiatives aimed at preparing their citizens for jobs in manufacturing and other high-growth, high-tech industries.

-Ambitious programs like this, which aim to modernize workforces, need a robust array of resources to be effective!
-For the job seekers entering the Ready to Work program, personal attention and mastery of fundamental skills are essential for success.
+Ambitious programs like Ready to Work, which aim to modernize workforces, need a robust array of resources to be effective!
+For the job seekers entering the program, personal attention and mastery of fundamental skills are essential for success.
 Transfr was the state’s solution to delivering both at scale!

 Partnering with Transfr is helping Alabaman’s learn more skills, faster, with personal attention delivered via our virtual instructor, Simon.
 Hands-on simulations from Transfr complement Ready to Work and JumpstartAL programs by seamlessly integrating into their curricula and delivering high-quality, repeatable trainings to their audiences, without bringing on additional staff, or the cost of expensive materials or training facility buildouts.
 They’re also exciting buzz-builders for the programs!